andreasveit/coco-text/README.md

 # coco-text
+Update: Make sure to update and use evaluation script version 1.3

 COCO-Text API http://vision.cornell.edu/se3/coco-text/

 COCO-Text is a large dataset designed for text detection and recognition.
 This is a Python API that assists in loading, parsing and visualizing the annotations.
 The format of the COCO-Text annotations is also described on